It may well be, and very often is the case that the model is right, but you have to be able to explain what is going on

 The best courses will recognise that there is work to be done once the classroom course is finished.

 We have taught analysts from hundreds of companies to build financial models.
 Financial modelling proficiency requires skills that take time to acquire, develop and perfect.
 Sometimes the difficulties students have are related to how to build their model.
 More often, difficulties relate to what it is they need to model.
-Once the modeller understands how […]
+Then, once the modeller understands […]

 We’ve designed FAST Fundamentals for those who have completed our free “31 days to better financial modelling” online course and are looking for their next step.

 “The habit of beginning a process of construction with a clear understanding of the end product can be highly beneficial when building financial models”

 Traditional carrot-and-stick motivational methods paralyze workers, and stymie creativity and productivity

 Smart use of quick charts can help turn a number cruncher into a chief executive

 “FAST financial models, with transparency at their core, are designed to satisfy key stakeholders quickly and easily that their objectives are being met”